Mitchell-Chatterjee/Mitchell-Chatterjee.github.io/content/authors/admin/_index.md

     date_end: 2022-09-01
     summary: |2-
       Responsibilities include:
-      - Designed and proposed a robust software architecture catering to the specific requirements of a key customer.
-Balanced project deadlines and stringent technical requirements in the design process.
+      - Contributed to a Machine Learning project leveraging Natural Language Processing to perform automated entity recognition and correlation.
-      - Developed a novel internal stress testing tool written in C#.
-Leveraging Grafana to visualize real-time performance data effectively.
+      - Designed and proposed a robust software architecture catering to the specific requirements of a key customer, increasing the efficiency of time-critical notifications by 33\%.
-      - Developed and maintained various software projects written in C#, Typescript, Python and Java.
+      - Developed a novel internal stress testing tool written in {\large\Csharp}, automating manual testing and reducing deployment time by 50\%.
+Leveraged Grafana to visualize real-time performance data.
   - position: Software Engineer (Internship)
     company_name: JSI Telecom
     company_url: 'https://www.jsitelecom.com/'